 The transaction represented an opportunity to benefit from the strongly increasing demand for education supply staff by schools.
 At the macro level this was being driven by the government's intention to improve education standards combined with a rising level of pupil numbers.
-At the school level, increasingly stringent regulations and candidate vetting requirements, combined with reduced support from local education authorities, have resulted in more schools turning to external providers like Education Personnel.
-The company offers schools a range of staffing solutions, a high quality of service delivered at a localised level access to the best and widest range of candidates.
+At the school level, increasingly stringent regulations and candidate vetting requirements, combined with reduced support from local education authorities, had resulted in more schools turning to external providers like Education Personnel.
+The company offered schools a range of staffing solutions, a high quality of service delivered at a localised level access to the best and widest range of candidates.

 Key Business Achievements